Skip to content

 The buck stands still but calm, alert without urgency.
 His body catches the light in soft bands, shaped by the branches above him.
 He feels aware, but not threatened.
 In the corner of the painting, a tree stand sits empty.
 It’s Monday morning.
 The archer isn’t there, and the deer seems to know it.

-There’s a pause in the wood, a sense that this is a safe moment, borrowed from routine.
+There’s a pause in the woods, a sense that this is a safe moment, borrowed from routine.
 The forest feels familiar again, and the deer stands comfortably in that calm, surrounded by light, shadow, and the quiet confidence of knowing he’s alone.

 John Banovich